ganeti/ganeti/doc/design-monitoring-agent.rst

   Underlying devices used with starting extent numbers.

 ``instance``
-  The name of the instance this LV is used by.
+  The name of the instance this LV is used by, or ``null`` if it was not possible to determine it.

 DRBD status
 ***********